cynraw/TodoList/README.md

 1. HTML

 The structure of the To-Do List application includes:
-A Heading: Displays the title of the application (e.g., "My To-Do List").
+-A Heading: Displays the title of the application (e.g., "My To-Do List").
-Input Field: Allows users to type new tasks.
+-Input Field: Allows users to type new tasks.
-Add Button: Adds the entered task to the list when clicked.
+-Add Button: Adds the entered task to the list when clicked.
-Task List: An empty list (<ul> or <ol>) where tasks are displayed.
+-Task List: An empty list (<ul> or <ol>) where tasks are displayed.

 2. CSS
 The CSS file is used to style the application to ensure:

-- A clean and responsive layout.
+-A clean and responsive layout.
-- Proper spacing for better readability.
+-Proper spacing for better readability.
-- Usage of colors, fonts, and hover effects to enhance visual appeal.
+-Usage of colors, fonts, and hover effects to enhance visual appeal.

 3. JavaScript